Who we are

 In doing so, the Office must also ensure that the rights of the government organizations and any involved third parties are respected.
 Each Information Commissioner is appointed by and reports directly to Parliament.
 They provide arms-length oversight of the federal government’s access to information practices.
 The Commissioner encourages and assists federal institutions to adopt approaches to information-sharing that meet the objectives of the Act, and advocates for greater access to information in Canada.

-Suzanne Legault was appointed as Information Commissioner of Canada effective June 30, 2010.
+Caroline Maynard was appointed as Information Commissioner of Canada effective March 1st, 2018.

 The Commissioner’s work is supported by the staff of the Office, who: